JessicaUX1/JessicaUX1/README.md

 - 👋 Hi, I’m @JessicaUX1
-- 👀 I’m a UX design researcher
+- 👀 I’m a UX designer
-- 🌱 I’m currently learning more about mobile UX and software UI
+- 🌱 I’m currently learning more about UX and software UI
 - 💞️ I’m looking to collaborate on something beginner level
 - 📫 How to reach me here